Kavanaugh fight caused bitterness, but senators say they'll be friends again — one day

-WASHINGTON — An exhausted and bitter Senate moved towards approving Judge Brett Kavanaugh to the Supreme Court Saturday after a months-long bruising battle that caused deep divisions between the two parties.
+An exhausted and bitter Senate moved toward approving Judge Brett Kavanaugh to the Supreme Court Saturday after a months-long bruising battle that caused deep divisions between the two parties.
 But senators were hopeful they would repair the damage — eventually.

 “It’ll take a while.
 This was very hurtful for a number of us and perhaps for some of them,” Democratic Sen. Tom Carper of Delaware told USA TODAY.
 But is it possible to recover?
 “Oh, yes we’ve been through worse.”